- This event has passed.

 Symptoms of pelvic floor dysfunction are not always obvious and symptomatic and can manifest in other places in the body such as hips, back, and other surrounding structures.
 Pelvic floor dysfunction is often caused by restrictions of the muscles and nerves of the pelvis and can appear as:

 - Leaking with high-pressure activities (coughing, sneezing, jump rope, running)

 - Chronic pain

 Want to Learn More About Women’s Health?

-Join Doctors of Physical Therapy Alicia Ferriere and Emmi Aguillard for two events revolving around women’s health.
-We want to shed light on pelvic floor wellness and ensure your body is working optimally in a way that leaves you feeling healthy and able to perform your daily routines!
+Join Finish Line PT Doctors of Physical Therapy for a conversation on women’s health.
+We want to shed light on pelvic floor wellness and ensure your body is working optimally in a way that leaves you feeling healthy and able to perform your daily routines comfortably!

 What we will talk about:

 - What is the pelvic floor & what is its function in the body